Reconnaissance General Bureau: Methods

 Until 2017, many North Korean spies were arrested in South Korea.
 But far fewer were arrested in the following years, apparently as the North started using new technologies rather than old-fashioned spying.
 In particular, high-profile defectors warned that Pyongyang had created a body of 6,000 skilled hackers.

 North Korean remote worker infiltration scheme

 The Reconnaissance General Bureau's department 53 has been involved in recruiting and training operatives for North Korea's large-scale remote worker infiltration scheme, which emerged around 2014 and significantly expanded during the COVID-19 pandemic.
 The RGB recruits top graduates from prestigious institutions such as Kim Chaek University of Technology and the University of Sciences in Pyongsong, training them in hacking techniques and foreign languages before deploying them as remote workers in Western companies under stolen identities.
-These operatives primarily target IT roles at US and European companies, using AI-enhanced interviews and deepfake technology to pass hiring processes, with individual workers earning an average of $300,000 annually that is funneled back to fund North Korea's weapons programs.
+These operatives primarily target IT roles at European and US companies, using AI-enhanced interviews and deepfake technology to pass hiring processes, with individual workers earning an average of $US300,000 annually that is funneled back to fund North Korea's weapons programs.
 The scheme has affected nearly every Fortune 500 company, generating millions in revenue while also enabling data theft and malware installation.